‘I kept screaming’: Bridgewater jogger shares story of terrifying encounter with convicted rapist

 Lyons stopped his vehicle and tried to force the 37-year-old woman into his car.
 The woman, whose name has not been released, fought back and a neighbor came to her aid.

-The woman told 7’s Kimberly Bookman that she immediately noticed Lyons’ car because it slowed down as it passed her on Pleasant Street around 7:30 a.m.
+The woman told 7News that she immediately noticed Lyons’ car because it slowed down as it passed her on Pleasant Street around 7:30 a.m.
 When Lyons got out, she said she knew right away that he was coming for her.

 Sunscreen may have helped the woman slip away from the attacker’s grasp.